A new Jazz Flute Ensemble gave its first performance in the New York/New Jersey area this week.

 * * * * * *

 Paul Dorsey is a New York-based technical writer and keen amateur performer on French horn and recorder.
-He is very involved in the Early Music scene.
 His 11-year-old son is studying flute and is part of the jazz and world music ensemble run by Rick Faulkner.